 Run the ip addr | grep inet6 or ifconfig | grep inet6 command.

-• If information about inet6 is returned, IPv6 is enabled for ECS02.
+• If the command output contains the information about inet6, IPv6 is enabled for ECS02.

-• If information about inet6 is not returned, IPv6 is not enabled for ECS02.
+• If the command output does not contain the information about inet6, IPv6 is disabled for ECS02.

 1. Run the vi /etc/sysconfig/network-scripts/ifcfg-eth0 command to open the configuration file of the network interface controller (NIC).
 Replace eth0 in the command with the actual identifier of the NIC.
 Add the following configurations to the file: